jaredly/j3/Roadmap.md

 - [ ] ctrl-u to underline
   - join and split spans
 - [ ] join left
-- [ ] left/right across boundaries should work.
+- [ ] left/right across boundaries should work. (that is to say, it should still advance the cursor past the boundary.)

 - [ ] BUG: edit a text then clikc that text loses the tmp text